Jen and Sarah Hart seemed like they had it all, which is exactly what Jen wanted her Facebook followers to believe.

 "They were a little guarded.
 They didn't want anyone in their business," Larry Dailey, the former police who interviewed the Harts, told Glamour.

 In 2011, after Sarah plead guilty, she was sentenced to community service and one year probation.
-Around this time, the couple pulled all six of the kids out of school and they never went back, with Jen home-schooling them.
+Around this time was when the couple pulled all six of the kids out of school and they never went back.

 The person also said they seemed "scared to death of Jen."